terminal42/escargot/README.md

    `SubscriberInterface:shouldRequest()`

-2. If a request was sent, wait for the first response chunk and decide whether the whole response body should be loaded
+2. If a request was sent, wait for the first response chunk and decide whether the whole response body should be loaded:

    `SubscriberInterface:needsContent()`